cunarist/class-transform/README.md

 - `toPlainOnly`: Initial value on `plainToInstance`
 - `toInstanceOnly`: Drop on `instanceToPlain`

+If you use more than one direction method in a chain, `DirectionSetError` will be thrown.

 ## Using advanced types

 Basically, it's recommended to store only primitive types for fields